-Part of that includes introducing content into the broader UC Hastings curriculum that helps students understand how laws designed by a historically white majority affect people of color and other minoritized groups.
+Part of that includes introducing content into the broader UC Law SF curriculum that helps students understand how laws designed by a historically white majority affect people of color and other minoritized groups.
 “Recognizing that, how can we shift our approach and have a more functional and effective legal system?
 Those are the questions I love to tackle,” she said.

 “The college is really excited to bring new voices and perspectives into our classrooms,” said Academic Dean Morris Ratner.
 “Evelyn’s experience advocating with and for immigrant communities, people of color, and gender justice organizations gives her a basis not only to teach law but to give it a social justice framing our students are eager to learn.”

 Her passion for equity runs deep.
 “My mom was undocumented, working as a housekeeper and nanny for decades.
 Experiencing the world through her eyes shaped my conviction that our legal systems can do better,” she said.
 “It is the responsibility of lawyers to think of ways to protect those most vulnerable among us.”

 “Evelyn has devoted her career to advancing economic and social justice on behalf of marginalized communities of color,” said Marshall.
 “Her stellar leadership at United for Respect, using an intersectional framework in her advocacy for low-wage workers, will bring innovative and creative approaches to social justice lawyering to UC Law SF students.
 CREJ is thrilled that our inaugural Visiting Assistant Professor so perfectly embodies the mission and vision of the Center.”